-To suggest an additional Victorian-related web resource, send an e-mail with the URL to firstname.lastname@example.org
+To suggest an additional Victorian-related web resource or provide an updated link for the list below, send an e-mail with the URL to firstname.lastname@example.org

 The Northeast Victorian Studies Association (NVSA) is a northeast-based society which hosts an annual conference on Victorian Studies each October.